cc-archive/vocabulary-legacy/src/templates/README.md

 ![representation](../assets/icons/template.svg)

-Finally, Vue Design System has templates which exist to document the layout and structure of a section.
+Finally, CC Vocabulary has templates which exist to document the layout and structure of a section.